Distraction & Drowsiness

 Our two main problems as we try to get the mind to settle down are distraction on the one hand and drowsiness on the other: what the Buddha calls a scattered mind as opposed to a constricted mind.

 The scattered mind is beset with thoughts going all over the place, while you try to follow them, either out of interest or exasperation: “Here I am, trying to get my mind to settle down,” you say to yourself, “and all these thoughts keep going.”
-So you try to put a stop to them.
-It’s like playing whack-a-mole.
+You try to put a stop to them, but it’s like playing whack-a-mole.
 You hit one mole over the head, and another one comes up.
 You hit that one over the head, another comes up.

 What you’ve got to do in cases like that is just tell yourself you’re not interested.
 Think of these thoughts simply as voices in your head.
 There’s a committee in there, and the different members of the committee have different ideas.
 Some of the tapes they’re playing are things that were actually set into motion a while back.
 Now that your mind is beginning to calm down a little bit and get quieter, you’re beginning to hear things going on in the background that were obscured before.